garg-aayush/building-from-scratch/sft/Notes.md

     - In case OOMs error during model loading,
        - set the `max_model_len` parameter to a smaller value say 2048/4096 (ensures KV cache is not too large).
        - set `max_num_seqs` parameter to a smaller value say 16/32/64 (ensures batch size is not too large).
+       - set `gpu_memory_utilization` parameter to a smaller value say 0.2/0.3... (ensures the model fits in the GPU memory).

 ## Dataset Creation Pipeline